sd2wiebe/Analysis_with_Neural_Networks/README.md

 <li>The target variable for our model is "IS_SUCCESSFUL".</li>
 <li>Feature variables include: status, ask amount, application type, income amount, organization etc.</li>
-<li>We removed variables that were neither targets nor features, such as "EIN" and "NAME".</li>
+<li>We removed variables that were neither targets nor features, such as identifiers "EIN" and "NAME".</li>

 ### Compiling, Training, and Evaluating the Model: